When was the last time you ran a competitive analysis for your brand? And most importantly, do you know how to do one efficiently?

 - Readers respond better to Facebook updates about certain content

 - Don't forget to note if your competitor categorizes their content using tags, and if they have social media follow and share buttons attached to each piece of content.
-Both of these will a ect engagement activity.

 From engagement, you'll move right along to your competitor's content promotion strategy.

 - Keyword density in the copy itself

 - Image ALT text tags